polyphony-chat/docs/SPECIFICATION.md

 ## 4. Federated identity

-The federation of user identities allows users to engage with foreign servers as if they were their home servers.
+The federation of actor identities allows users to engage with foreign servers as if they were their home servers.
-For instance, in polyproto-chat, a user can send direct messages to users from a different server or join the Guilds of other servers.
+For instance, in polyproto-chat, an actor can send direct messages to users from a different server or join the Guilds of other servers.

 Identity certificates defined in sections [#7.
-Keys and signatures](#7-keys-and-signatures) and [#7.1 Home server signed certificates for public client identity keys (ID-Cert)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) are employed to sign messages that the user sends to other servers.
+Keys and signatures](#7-keys-and-signatures) and [#7.1 Home server signed certificates for public client identity keys (ID-Cert)](#71-home-server-signed-certificates-for-public-client-identity-keys-id-cert) are employed to sign messages that the actor sends to other servers.

 !!! note "Using one identity for several polyproto implementations"

-    A user can choose to use the same identity for multiple polyproto implementations.
+    An actor can choose to use the same identity for multiple polyproto implementations.
 If section [4.1.3](#413-authenticating-on-a-foreign-server) is implemented correctly, this should not be a problem.

 !!! info